metayeti/YABS.js/HOWTO.md

 The entries above represent the following concepts:

-- `"source_dir"` represents the source directory for the project we are building.
-The value `"./"` means that the source directory is the same as the root directory (the same directory build.json is in).
+- `"source_dir"` represents the source directory for the project which we are building.
+The value `"./"` means that the source directory is the same as the root directory (the directory build.json is in).

 - `"destination_dir"` represents the build output directory.
 In this case, we will output everything into the `build/` directory.
 If this directory doesn't exist at build time, it will be created.

 - `"html"` lists all HTML files associated with the web application.
-This can be a plain string with a single file like used above, or it can be a list of many files.
-Files listed in this entry will have their `<script>` tags' `src` attributes appropriately updated to match the compiled sourcefiles (if we wish to avoid this you we can list them in `"files"` instead).
+This can be a plain string with a single file like used above, or it can be a list of many HTML files.
+Files listed in this entry will have their `<script>` tags appropriately updated to match the compiled sourcefiles (if we wish to avoid this behavior we can list them in `"files"` instead).
+Note that YABS.js only supports `<script>` updates for elements which are listed on individual lines (for simplicity's sake YABS.js only does dirty substitution and doesn't actually parse the HTML files themselves).

-- `"sources"` lists all JavaScript files that we want to build and process.
+- `"sources"` lists all JavaScript sourcefiles that we want to build and process.
+By default, YABS.js will just minify the sources.

-- `"files"` lists all other files associated with the web application that we do not wish to process in any way, we just want to have them copied over into the build output.
+- `"files"` lists all files associated with the web application that we do not wish to process, we simply wish to have them copied over and updated on subsequent builds.
 These are usually all the files associated to the web application that aren't source code.
-This entry is a list pointing to individual files and can include basic pattern masks.
-In the example above, `"img/*"` means we wish to fetch everything in the `img/` directory.
+Each entry is either an individual file or a pattern mask.
+In the example above, `img/*` means we wish to fetch everything in the `img/` directory.
 A `*` mask means we want to capture the contents of the directory plus all its subdirectories and their content.
-A `*.*` mask would only capture all files within the directory, but it would skip any subdirectories.
-A `*.txt` would only capture files with `.txt` extension in the directory, skipping subdirectories.
+A `*.*` mask would capture all files within the directory, but it would skip subdirectories.
+A `*.txt` would capture files with `.txt` extension in the directory, skipping subdirectories.
 Please note that masks can only be used in the `"files"` entry.

 Now that we have the file hierarchy and a build instructions file, we can build the project.
 To build, all we have to do is to invoke `node build` from the command line from the root of the project.
 Build output will materialize in the `build/` folder which will be created automatically if it doesn't exist.
-All subsequent builds will only update relevant files and will skip files listed under `"files"` that have not updated since the last build - only the source files are processed with every build.
+All subsequent builds will only update relevant files and will skip files listed under `"files"` that have not updated since the last build.
+Source files and HTML files are processed every time we build.

-This is all we need to run a build for a simple web application, but YABS.js offers more options.
-In the following sections, additional capabilities of the build instructions file and directions on how to utilize them will be explained.
+This is all we need to setup a build for a simple web application, but YABS.js offers more options.
+In the following sections, additional capabilities of the build instructions file will be described, along with examples on how to use them.

 ## 5. Build instructions file